Skip to Main Content

 Parking Lot and Driveway Guidelines

-In order to provide for the protection of pedestrians, to keep fire lanes clear, and to avoid unnecessary expense for campus maintenance, it is the policy of Student Housing that motor vehicles are not permitted to be operated or parked on campus malls, sidewalks, and lawns.
+Motor vehicles are not permitted to be operated or parked on campus malls, sidewalks, and lawns.
 The following vehicles may be operated on campus malls, sidewalks and lawns without special approval by Facilities Services or Residence Life:

 Specially-marked spaces are reserved with posted signs, including Housing vehicle spaces, maintenance vehicle spaces, and handicap spaces.
-Students and their guests may not park along curbs, on grass, or on the street anywhere in the housing complex.
+Residents and their guests may not park along curbs, on grass, or on the street anywhere in the housing complex.
 Additionally, vehicles may not be parked in front of dumpster sheds or in the areas marked off with diagonal yellow lines.
 Fines will be assessed to drivers who park inappropriately.

 Inoperable Vehicles